 - Pick something off your bucket list.
 Those rides you’ve been dreaming of?
 Start planning one now.
 If you’re a road cyclist, it could be a training camp to help boost your skills, strength and endurance.
 Or maybe there’s a classic mountain pass you’ve vowed to conquer.
 Or a dream vacation with your partner.
 Need inspiration?
 There’s a book for that: The Cyclist’s Bucket List by Ian Dille.
 But there are also endless sources of ideas, including more bicycle tour options than ever, to be found online at cycling and travel websites.

 - Shake it up.
 Cycling doesn’t have to be just one thing.
 Variety broadens your horizons and gives you the confidence boost of stepping (er, pedaling) outside your comfort zone.
 Never tried mountain biking?
 How about gravel grinding on your road bike, or pedaling a fat-tire bike along the beach?
 Alternatives to your usual routine may be closer than you think.
 In the New York City area, there are mountain biking trails in Brooklyn and Queens, gravel paths in Westchester, and plenty of shoreline for that fat-tire rig.

-Get in gear now to luxuriate in being ahead of the curve (no waiting in line at the bike shop for you!) and to enjoy anticipating your own road ahead.
+Get in gear now to enjoy your own road ahead.